slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Only the truth is funny."
 -- Rick Reynolds*

+> *"A serious and good philosophical work could be written consisting entirely of jokes."
+-- Ludwig Wittgenstein*

 Comedians are the modern day philosophers.
 They observe the hidden life truths that everyone knows but nobody has ever quite articulated.
 The truer the things they say, the funnier they are.